Wednesday, February 13, 2013

 So if everyone MUST be initiated, then who initiated the first priests and priestesses of a path, religion, or tradition?
 I've always been confused by those who tell me that I MUST be initiated into the path(s) of the items I sell in my shop in order to sell them.
-That it is "cultural misappropriation" to sell such items and not be of that culture or initiated into those religions.

 This fuss is made without actually knowing my race or culture, my families beliefs or practices.
 You know what they say about assuming...

 I suppose I am only to make items for people who are Black, Jew, and Hungarian, since that's what I am.
 Since that is my "culture" and all I am "qualified" to do.
 Well, I guess that would just be me making things for myself then.

 This is the deal; I make items for OTHER devotees to use.
 Because I'm a medium.
 I do not make items that ONLY my path would use.
 I make items to serve many devotees of many paths!
 That's your job as a medium.
 You are a go-between, making tools to aid others in their service to their deities and spirits.